ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 stream<OutOfStockAlert> oredrAlertStream = new;

 function initOutOfStockAlert() {
-    // Whenever an order event is published to `orderStream`, it is matched against the `itemStockTable` through
-    //the `queryItemTable` function.
-If there is a match, an alert event is published to `oredrAlertStream`. forever {
+    forever {
         from orderStream window lengthWindow(1) as itemOrder
         join queryItemTable(itemOrder.itemName, itemOrder.orderingAmount) as item